 Eddy current (EC) testing induces an electrical current into a conductive material.
 Any changes in the current due to geometry, material changes, or discontinuities – such as pitting, erosion, corrosion, baffle fretting, cracking, or another anomaly – disrupt the flow of the eddy current, potentially indicating the presence of damages.
 It is sensitive to small and sub-surface cracks and defects.

 Eddy Current testing is commonly used to inspect non-magnetic (non-ferrous) and slightly magnetic alloys that are conductive.
 Eddy Current testing is very sensitive to small defects such as stress corrosion cracking.
 Interpretation of Eddy Current data is very complex, so MISTRAS provides certified inspectors with years of experience to correctly characterize signal formations.

-MT is a quick, cost-effective NDT inspection method to detect suface and near-surface discontinuiities, available in the field or in the lab.
+MT is a quick, cost-effective NDT inspection method to detect surface and near-surface discontinuities, available in the field or in the lab.
 In MT, MISTRAS technicians magnetize a ferromagnetic material and apply finely-milled iron particles coated with a dye pigment to it.
 The particles indicate a discontinuity in the material by clustering directly over it, which can be visually detected under proper lighting conditions.